 Simple English definitions for legal terms

-Read a random definition: grace period
+Read a random definition: plea in justification

 Special Malice: Special malice is a legal term that refers to a specific type of malicious intent directed towards a particular person.
 Malice is the intent to do harm without any justification or excuse.
 Special malice is when this intent is specifically directed towards a particular individual.
 It is different from general malice, which is not directed at a specific person.
 Malice can also be inferred from a person's conduct, known as implied malice.